Aspect Ratio Universal Rectangular Layouts: Aspect Ratio Universality

-\begin{lemma} If a layout is sliceable but not one-sided, then it is not strongly ARU. \end{lemma} \begin{proof} To show that a layout is not strongly ARU, it is sufficient to show that any of its sublayouts are not strongly ARU, because any nonrealizable aspect ratio assignment for a sublayout can be expanded arbitrarily to an aspect ratio assignment for the entire layout.
+\begin{lemma} If a layout is sliceable but not one-sided, then it is not strongly ARU. \end{lemma} \begin{proof} Let $\mathcal{L}$ be a sliceable but not one-sided layout.
+It suffices to show that any of its sublayouts are not strongly ARU, because any nonrealizable aspect ratio assignment for a sublayout can be expanded arbitrarily to an aspect ratio assignment for the entire layout.

-Let $\mathcal{L}$ be a sliceable but not one-sided layout.
-We claim that $\mathcal{L}$ contains a sublayout strongly equivalent to a layout in Figs.~\ref{fig:brick1}--\ref{fig:brick4}.
-Because \layout is not one-sided, it contains a maximal line segment $\ell$ which is not the side of any rectangle.
-Because \layout is sliceable, every maximal line segment in it subdivides a larger rectangle into two smaller rectangles.
-We may assume w.l.o.g.\ that $\ell$ is vertical.
-Because $\ell$ is not the side of any rectangle, the rectangles on the left and right of $\ell$ must be subdivided horizontally in the recursion.
-Let $\ell_{\rm left}$ and $\ell_{\rm right}$ be the first maximal horizontal line segments on the left and right of $\ell$, respectively.
-Assume that they each subdivide a rectangle adjacent to $\ell$ into $r_1$ and $r_2$ (on the left) and $r_3$ and $r_4$ on the right.
-These rectangles comprise a layout equivalent to the one in Figs.~\ref{fig:brick1}--\ref{fig:brick4}; but they may be further subdivided recursively.
+We claim that $\mathcal{L}$ contains a sublayout strongly equivalent to a brick layout in Figs.~\ref{fig:brick1}--\ref{fig:brick4}.
+As \layout is not one-sided, it contains a maximal segment $\ell$ which is not the side of any rectangular face.
+We may assume, without loss of generality, that $\ell$ is vertical.
+Since \layout is sliceable, every maximal segment is a slice of a sublayout that subdivides it into two smaller sublayouts.
+However, $\ell$ is not the side of any rectangular face, consequently the two smaller sublayouts on the left and right of $\ell$ must be subdivided horizontally in the recursion.
+Let $\ell_{\rm left}$ and $\ell_{\rm right}$ be the first maximal horizontal segments on the left and right of $\ell$, respectively.
+Assume that they each subdivide a sublayout adjacent to $\ell$ into $r_1$ and $r_2$ (on the left) and $r_3$ and $r_4$ (on the right).
+The bounding boxes of the sublayouts $r_1,\ldots , r_4$ comprise a layout equivalent to a brick layout in Figs.~\ref{fig:brick1}--\ref{fig:brick4}.
 By Lemma~\ref{lem:prototypes}, there exists an aspect ratio assignment to $\mathcal{L}$ not realizable by a strongly equivalent layout. \end{proof}